magnusrodseth/disaster-tweets/assignment-2/README.md

 ```

 Based on the code below, it seemed like it was a significant difference in the sentiment between the disaster-related and not disaster-related tweets.
 We then looked at the counts for each sentiment, and saw there was a distribution imbalance where the majority of disaster-related tweets had a negative sentiment, whilst there was way more positive sentiment amongst the "non-disaster-related" tweets.

-We also tested with "text" instead of "cleaned_text" and the results were still the same (significant difference).

 ```py